 They’ve just gone through a huge ordeal, and what they really want to know is that you recognize how badass they are, and that you care.

-This is one of the most common gifts for new moms, and for good reason.
+Jewelry is probably the most common push present, and for good reason.
 Most women love jewelry, and it’s easy to make jewelry sentimental, especially anything that’s specifically made to be new mom jewelry.

-You can buy a gift for your wife after giving birth that has your baby’s birth stone, which has inherent symbolism.
+Want a gift for your wife after giving birth that has your baby’s birth stone, which has inherent symbolism?

-If your wife wants fancier jewelry, look for something in sterling silver.
+If your partner likes fancier jewelry, look for something in sterling silver or 14k gold.
 This is an especially good idea because it will last much longer than less expensive jewelry you can buy.

 If you want something trendier, gold (go with gold-plated for less money) and rose gold are very in right now.